san-diego-tech-hub/sdth-site/README.md

    > `git checkout development && git pull upstream development`

-2. Install any new dependencies: `npm install`
+2. Install any new dependencies: `npm ci`

 3. Create a new branch off of the `development` branch.